 Through RIKEN Research, our quarterly magazine and website, we present the best of research from RIKEN to the international community.
 Our research is shown in an accessible, easy-to-read format, providing regular insights into the people, facilities and programs that make up RIKEN.
 The core component of RIKEN Research are short, easy-to-understand Research Highlight articles explaining for a broad scientific audience some of the latest research articles published by RIKEN researchers.

 For past issues of the print magazine please visit our archive.

 We also send out a regular e-alert (table of contents) giving readers information on the latest articles.
-If you would like to subscribe, please send an email to the following address, giving your email address and indicating you would like to subscribe.
-To unsubscribe, please let us know at the same address.
+If you would like to subscribe or unsubscribe, please click on the 'subscribe/unsubscribe' button at the right side of the page.

 Recent Research Highlights

 Leaves, buds and other parts of a plant shoot regenerate after wounding, thanks to a key molecular pathway

 The SARS virus uses an unusual protein processing strategy in infected cells, which may offer a vulnerability that can be exploited by new drugs